emilianvrd/Maneuvers/Fantasy maneuvers/Types.md

 **Armor proficiency**: Light, Medium, and Heavy armor\
 **Weapon proficiency**: Simple and Martial weapons

+#### Ancestry and Backround
+In addition to what you get from your type at 1st level, you have the benefits of your selected Ancestry and Background.

+#### Maneuvers
+You have learned many special maneuvers that you readily deploy during combat.
+You gain three Fighting Moves and two Flourishes of your choice.
+Additionally, warriors learn a wider variety of martial maneuvers than others, you gain an additional Fighting Move.
+This Fighting Move cannot have the Spell trait.

 #### Resolve
 Once per day, you can use a Free action to immediatly regain 10hp.
 At 4th level and every 4 levels after that, increase the number of hit points you regain by 5hp.